 A person can help prevent diabetic blisters by:

-- regularly and thoroughly inspecting their arms, hands, legs, and feet regularly and thoroughly.
+- Inspecting their arms, hands, legs, and feet regularly and thoroughly.

-- Being sure to wear socks and shoes to avoid injury to the feet
+- Being sure to wear socks and shoes to avoid injury to the feet.

-- consulting a doctor or podiatrist to treat other foot problems immediately
+- Consulting a doctor or podiatrist to provide immediate treatment for other foot problems.

 When to see a doctor